 Tin can glue bottle storage

 Or if you don’t have the time to build the project above, an empty tin can comes in handy for storing glue bottles upside down in the workshop.
 Storing glue upside down means you won’t have to wait (for what seems like an eternity) for the glue to slowly reach the top of the bottle so you can squeeze it out.
 It’ll be ready to go when you reach for it.

 A tin can fits neatly on a shelf or in a cabinet, and if any glue seeps out of the bottle, it’ll protect those surfaces.
 Be sure to clean the inside of the can thoroughly, so no food particles get on your glue bottle.

 Why you should lubricate your glue caps and lids

 Caps on certain adhesives/glues, like rubber cement and super glue, have a habit of getting stuck or glued on no matter how hard you try and keep them clean.

 This can be prevented by simply smearing a little coating of petroleum jelly onto the threads of the tube or lid.
 You just need a small dab of the petroleum jelly to prevent even more of a mess.
 Be sure to smear a little bit on before putting the cap back on the glue and it should prevent the cap from cementing on over time.
 So the next time you go to use your super glue, you’ll be able to open it with ease and get right to work!
-Now that you know all the things you can use super glue for, get a look at all these other extraordinary uses for household staples you have at home.
+Now that you know all the things you can use super glue for, get a look at all these other ways to use another common household staple: vinegar.